ICRC2023/surveys/docs/diversity/questionnaire.md

 ## Status of group you belong

+(Q12 - Q16)
-Questions about the actual status of the group to which you belong.
+Asked questions about the actual status of the group to which the respondent belongs.
-The term "group" will be used here to refer to laboratories at university, working groups within collaborations, etc.
+The term "group" refers to laboratories at universities, working groups within collaborations, etc.

 ```{toctree}
 responses/q12_dei_group